feldera/feldera/docs/sql/grammar.md

 The `MATERIALIZED` keyword instructs Feldera to maintain a full copy of the view's output in addition to producing the stream of changes.
+Such materialized views can be browsed and queried at runtime.
+See [Materialized Tables and Views](materialized.md) for more details.

 ```
 createViewStatement